Italian Recipe Book

 peppers on a baking sheet

 • Place them face down on a baking dish lined with parchment paper.
-Roast peppers in a preheated to 390F (200C) oven for 45-50 minutes.
+Roast peppers in a preheated to 480F (250C) oven for 20 minutes.

-• Check on them on 40 minute mark and adjust cooking time as needed.
-As the end result they should be lightly charred but not burned.
+• As a result they should be lightly charred but not burned.

 • Once the peppers are cooked, transfer them from the baking sheet on an aluminum foil (or new piece of parchment paper).
 Do this as quickly as possible, peppers have to be still hot in order to create steam and be easy to peel.